 Now is the time to study architecture in New Mexico.

 New Mexico is a place of exquisite beauty and stark contrasts: the great houses of Chaco Canyon juxtaposed with the Very Large Array radio telescope; verdant strands of Bosque and farmland along the Rio Grande Valley abruptly shift to arid high desert.

-Albuquerque is situated at the foothills of the Sandia Wilderness Area, where one can go skiing in the winter, biking in three seasons and hiking year-round.
-The city provides endless opportunities to experience art, music, local food and natural beauty.
+Albuquerque was recently named the Best Place to Live in the Southwest by Sunset Magazine (February 2018), and one of the hippest places to live by Insider (November 2017).
+Albuquerque is situated between the Rio Grande State Park and the foothills of the Sandia Mountains Wilderness Area, where one can go skiing in the winter, biking in three seasons and hiking year-round.
+The city provides endless opportunities to experience art, music, local food, and natural beauty.
 Local resources include the restored Old Town district, the Indian Pueblo Cultural Center, a world class biological park, a zoo, a science center and museum of natural history, and a museum of art.
 Situated on a high plateau (higher elevation than Denver), the city experiences four distinct seasons, and moderate weather.